Skip to Content

 Beef Ribs in the Oven

-Beef ribs cook in the oven until they are fall-off-the-bone good with little to no effort!
-Seasoned with a delicious BBQ rub – our ribs bake at low temperature for two hours, resulting in tender, juicy ribs packed with flavor.
-For another variation, try our Instant Pot beef ribs that cook in one hour!
+Cook BBQ beef ribs in the oven until they are fall-off-the-bone tender with little to no effort!
+Coated with homemade rib rub – they bake at low temperature for two hours, resulting in tender, succulent beef ribs packed with flavor.
+Or you can cut the time in half by making Instant Pot beef ribs that cook in only one hour!

 Ingredients You’ll Need

-• Homemade BBQ Rub: You cannot go wrong with our simple homemade rib rub.
-I often double or triple the batch and store the rub in an airtight container, so I always have some on hand – especially during the grilling months.
+• Rib Rub: You can’t go wrong with a simple homemade rib rub recipe made with chili powder, brown sugar (golden monk fruit), black pepper, salt, and cayenne pepper.
+I often double or triple the batch and store it in an airtight container in the pantry, so I always have some on hand.
 You can also use mustard rib rub.

-• Beef Ribs: Two full racks of beef ribs feed our family with leftovers; remove the membrane before cooking, then cut the rack into slabs of 3-4.
-Cutting the ribs into slabs beforehand is a game-changer, and it’s the easiest way to serve ribs hot out of the oven or grill.
+• Beef Ribs: Two full racks of beef back ribs feed my family with leftovers.
+Remove the membrane from the ribs and cut them into slabs of 3-4.
+Cutting the ribs beforehand is a game-changer and the easiest way to serve oven-baked ribs besides cutting them into individual bones.

-• BBQ Sauce: Our go-to barbecue sauce is Sweet Baby Ray’s.
-It’s delicious, and they offer sugar-free, which makes everyone in our family happy.
+• BBQ Sauce: Slather the ribs with your favorite bbq sauce.
+My go-to barbecue sauce is Sweet Baby Rays; it’s delicious, and they have a sugar-free alternative, which makes everyone in my family happy.

 How to Cook Beef Ribs in the Oven